-Your federal estate taxes will also likely not be affected by a revocable living trust, since the exemption is $11.4 million for individuals ($22.8 for married couples filing jointly).
+Your federal estate taxes will also likely not be affected by a revocable living trust.
+The 2022 and 2023 exemptions are $12.06 million and $12.92 million, respectively (doubled for married couples filing jointly).

 Tennessee has not adopted the Uniform Probate Code.
 So if your property is worth more than $50,000, a living trust will enable your heirs to avoid the state’s lengthy probate period – and legal costs.
 Living trusts do cost money, though, so you should weigh the benefits with the outlay of $1,000 or more.
 Also, some assets such as bank and brokerage accounts can avoid probate if you designate beneficiaries.
 A living trust may especially make sense if you want to leave your estate to someone who has special needs or divide your estate in an unequal way.